dotnet/infer/userguide/Frequently Asked Questions.md

 *   **What models can Infer.NET _not_ handle?**

     Non-parametric models such as Dirichlet processes are not supported.
 However, Gaussian Processes are supported.
+Infer.NET requires a model to be defined by a sampling process.
+It does not allow a model to be defined by a custom probability density function.

 ### Inference